Dorset-Council-UK/GIFramework-Maps/CONTRIBUTING.md

 ### Be possible to merge automatically

-Occasionally other changes to `main` or `develop` might mean that your pull request cannot be merged automatically.
-In this case you may need to rebase your branch on a more recent `main` or `develop`, resolve any conflicts, and `git push --force` to update your branch so that it can be merged automatically.
+Occasionally other changes to `main` might mean that your pull request cannot be merged automatically.
+In this case you may need to rebase your branch on a more recent `main`, resolve any conflicts, and `git push --force` to update your branch so that it can be merged automatically.